 Consumer uses are highlighted by Google.
 However, I feel specific work applications will come up as developers and organizations re-imagine the possibilities.
 You can use live-streaming for experience-sharing among friends, or field support personnel can use live-streaming to transmit a malfunctioning machine’s innards to an expert.
 You are an augmented human being with capability to see additional relevant information to the task at hand.

-How can software development be impacted?
+How can custom software development be impacted?
 One idea: a constantly recording Glass app with N-recent-minutes recording will mean that testers always have access to what they just saw – elusive bugs which cannot be reproduced will always be captured.

 Every industry will have ideas of its own on what Glass can do for them.
 If Glass can make nurses more accurate, real-estate agents more responsive, students more attentive – you will use them.